chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

 - text: |-
     **ALEXANDRIS WINERY**

-    The Alexandris Winery it is a small second generation wine producer, started by the father Michael, and now his sons Stergos and Panayiotis run the winery.
-Panayiotis studied in France Enologist Winemaker in the university of Montpellier, they use French wooden barrels, they produce **Red wine (VDQS), White wine from the white grape variety Athiri, Sweet white wine (VDQS)...** Wine taste and pictures.
+    Alexandris Winery is a small, second-generation wine producer, originally founded by Michael Alexandris.
+Today, his sons, Stergos and Panayiotis, continue the family tradition.
+Panayiotis, who studied Enology & Winemaking at the University of Montpellier in France, brings expertise and innovation to their craft.
+The winery uses French oak barrels and produces a selection of high-quality wines, including:Red Wine (VDQS), White Wine from the Athiri grape variety, Sweet White Wine (VDQS)  Enjoy a wine tasting experience and explore their collection through photos and flavors.
+(Entrance Fee: 5 Euros per person)  If they are close when you visit them, you can taste their wines at DIONYSOS WINES - MERKOURIS FAMILY
   gallery:
   - thumb: "./img/Tour5/IMGP1002_mod_thumb.jpg"
     href: "./img/Tour5/IMGP1002_mod_1.jpg"